+These data entry points are in compliance with VAWA and FVPSA requirements.

 BY NAME LIST INACTIVE POLICY

 The Inactive Policy is a critical component of maintaining a real-time by-name list as well as a robust Coordinated Entry System.
 To ensure an efficient assessment and referral process, it is important to ensure that the Coordinated Entry System Navigators and Outreach teams can contact and connect with households as soon as a housing opportunity is available.
 Without the policy, the Coordinated Entry System can experience delays in its referral procedures due to the time spent searching for households in the community who they have not been able to reach through multiple attempts, often for many months.
 Due to this loss of contact it is hard for the system to determine whether these households are still in need of housing.
 In some situations, these households may have self-resolved their housing crisis or relocated to another area.